 Applicable to Qualification requirements Category A (directors, Chief Executive Officer and "persons effectively running the company") Master's degree or equivalent which relates at least to one of the following areas: • strategy or business management; • finance; • risk management; • actuarial science; • engineering; • economy; • law.
 If an individual does not meet the above criteria, further consideration will be given to the individual's professional experience (see below).
 Category B (key function holders) Master's degree or equivalent If the diploma is not related to his/her field of professional activity, further consideration will be given to his/her professional experience (see below).
-At Group level, the Chief Actuary, holder of the actuarial function, shall have appropriate formal actuarial qualifications and be a Fellow or Accredited Member of a recognized professional body (such as the Institute of Actuaries in France).
-Category C (other staff) Qualification criteria are defined in the HR recruitment guidelines and/or the job profiles, depending on the position.
+At Group level, the Chief Actuary, holder of the actuarial function, shall have appropriate formal actuarial qualifications and be a Fellow or Accredited Member of a recognized professional body (such as the Institute of Actuaries in France) Category C (Employees in the IDD scope) Qualification criteria are defined in the job profiles; Category D (other staff) Qualification criteria are defined in the job profiles.